‘I’m not sure I can do it.”

 “I’m so glad I signed up.”

 These are the things we hear usually after 1-2 weeks, and always by the conclusion of The Open.

-We’re a month away from the CrossFit Open.
+We’re 2 weeks away from the CrossFit Open.

 But wait- what is The Open?